nambtt/my-pacman/README.md

 - Because Scene doesn't manage the Direction but Pacman and Controller.
 If it has its own state, make sure when Pacman's direction and Controller's direction are changed, Scene's direction would be changed accordingly.
 - The other reason for this issue is that we're using `componentWillReceiveProps` in Scene.
 If Scene's points state is changed, its direction will keep updating the same Direction that App is holding.
+=> The solution is we store the pacman's direction state in App component.
+Then we send the state to the child components' props.

+## TODO

+- Improve styling with SCSS instead of normal CSS.

 ## Available Scripts